Graduate Certificate in Adult Education

 - Graduate Certificate in Adult Education (24 graduate credit hours).

 This program is designed to prepare educators (mentors, facilitators, and coaches) to teach diverse adult populations in various contexts, and to meet OSSE certification requirements for state licensure in adult education.
-It continues to be the only State-approved program in the Washington metropolis that prepares students to meet adult education credentialing and licensure requirements.

 - Professional Development Training